Companies are hiring thousands of seasonal workers

 Black says with unemployment levels hovering between 3.2 and 3.4 percent, “the fact that they’re still looking for additional seasonal help, that speaks to a very very strong economy.
 That speaks to opportunity and that helps our region to grow.”

-If you missed Friday’s hiring blitz, you can still apply online and set up an interview.
+If you missed Friday’s hiring blitz, you can still apply online and set up an interview for each respective company.